A seed, lovingly pressed into the earth. A child’s first experience with a deep and unconditional love. My most treasured possession.

 Fur fabric worn smooth over years of clutching.
 Dull black glass eyes and a crooked frown.
 Endless needlepoint scars from patchwork, healing rips and tears from being loved so hard.

 Neither children nor new parents are original or clever with names, so his name is simply Teddy.

-Even now in adulthood, if I awake from nightmares of isolation and despair, I hold his ragged body against mine and I feel a sense of calm come over me.
+Even now in adulthood, if I wake from nightmares of isolation and despair, I hold his ragged body against mine and I feel a sense of calm come over me.
 He loves and protects me no matter how old I may grow, and will, forever, until he unravels into thread and dust.

 I spent the last week of my mother's life talking and laughing and caring for her.

-She died with my sister and I by her side, holding her hands, and no words between us left unsaid.
+She died with my sister and me by her side, holding her hands, and no words between us left unsaid.
 Her favourite music played on the hospice room stereo as the nurses confirmed her passing.
 It was peaceful and painless; the perfect death.

 I cried and cried and cried, salted rain pouring down my cheeks and words of love and gratitude spilling from my mouth over the body that had been my mother.